-- (a) (i) The Agency shall secure the consent of the Government of Canada to the designation of Agency inspectors to Canada. - (ii) If the Government of Canada, either upon proposal of a designation or at any other time after a designation has been made, objects to the designation, the Agency shall propose to the Government of Canada an alternative designation or designations. - (iii) If, as a result of the repeated refusal of the Government of Canada to accept the designation of Agency inspectors, inspections to be conducted under this Agreement would be impeded, such refusal shall be considered by the Board, upon referral by the Director General of the Agency (hereinafter referred to as "the Director General"), with a view to its taking appropriate action. - (b) The Government of Canada shall take the necessary steps to ensure that Agency inspectors can effectively discharge their functions under this Agreement. - (c) The visits and activities of Agency inspectors shall be so arranged as: - (i) To reduce to a minimum the possible inconvenience and disturbance to the authorities concerned and to the peaceful nuclear activities inspected; and - (ii) To ensure protection of industrial secrets or any other confidential information coming to the inspectors' knowledge.
+(a) (i) The Agency shall secure the consent of Norway to the designation of Agency inspectors to Norway.

+- (ii) If Norway, either upon proposal of a designation or at any other time after a designation has been made, objects to the designation, the Agency shall propose to Norway an alternative designation or designations. - (iii) If, as a result of the repeated refusal of Norway to accept the designation of Agency inspectors, inspections to be conducted under this Agreement would be impeded, such refusal shall be considered by the Board, upon referral by the Director General of the Agency (hereinafter referred to as "the Director General"), with a view to its taking appropriate action. - (b) Norway shall take the necessary steps to ensure that Agency inspectors can effectively discharge their functions under this Agreement. - (c) The visits and activities of Agency inspectors shall be so arranged as: - (i) To reduce to a minimum the possible inconvenience and disturbance to Norway and to the peaceful nuclear activities inspected; and - (ii) To ensure protection of industrial secrets or any other confidential information coming to the inspectors' knowledge.